-The Southwest Comprehensive Center (formerly the Region 14 Comprehensive Center 2019-2024) is collaborating with the Texas Education Agency (TEA) to create professional development courses based on evidence for local education agencies and teachers.
+The Southwest Comprehensive Center (formerly the Region 14 Comprehensive Center 2019-2024) collaborated with the Texas Education Agency (TEA) to create professional development courses based on evidence for local education agencies and teachers.
 These courses focus on effectively training for and sustainably implementing co-teaching and flexible grouping practices.
 The goal is to improve academic outcomes for students with disabilities in inclusive classroom settings.

 The Need